 Next we headed towards a point, where Jahankosha Canon which means (Destroyer of the World) is kept.
 This cannon is twelve feet in length and three feet in width.
 It weighs roughly about 8000 kgs and about 18 kgs of gunpowder was required to fire.
 It was made by Janardan Karmakar of Dacca.
 It is situated inside the premises of “Topekhana” which is on the southern eastern fringes of Katra Mosque.
 Murshid Kuli Khan constructed the armoury.
 This armoury was built up beside Gobra Nala, a branch of the Bhagirathi, at a protected place.

 One of the oldest mosque in West Bengal.
 It also houses the tomb of Nawab Murshid Kuli Khan and the same was built by him out of his desire during his later years.
-It is a prominent and a well maintained structure which is a must visit while in Murshidabad.
-The tomb of Nawab is in the north eastern side of the present city.
+It is a prominent and a well-maintained structure which is a must-visit while in Murshidabad.
+The tomb of Nawab is in the northeastern side of the present city.
 The double-storeyed mosque is raised on a platform with a number of domes and four tall octagonal minarets, out of which two were destroyed.
 These minarets were used to keep weapons in the ancient days.
 At the two ends of the mosque, two domes measuring 70 feet in height, are still existing to-day in a dilapidated condition.
-Panoramic view of the entire city is visible from either of dome’s top.
+The panoramic view of the entire city is visible from either of dome’s top.
 It is also a prayer place for thousand of muslim men.

 TOMB OF AZIMUNNISA BEGUM